 It’s city center streets with small bridges are a hustling with people walking and riding bicycles… Amazingly there are more bikes in the city than people!
-Amsterdam, is home to the Rijksmuseum and Van Gogh Museum.
-Also the Anne Frank house, now a museum, where she wrote her dairy while the family hid from the Nazis during WWII.
+Amsterdam, is home to numerous museums, two special ones are the Rijksmuseum and Van Gogh Museum.
+Also don’t miss the Anne Frank house, now a museum, where she wrote her dairy while the family hid from the Nazis during WWII.

 A short train ride from Amsterdam is the town of Lisse, home to the world famous Keukenhof Gardens which date back to the 15th century.
 The focus in the park is on the 7 million spring-flowering bulbs of tulips, daffodils and hyacinths that fill over 32 hectares with color and fragrance.
 The best time to see the tulips in bloom starts around mid March and ends mid May.